sinankeskin/ember-picker/README.md

   this.picker = picker;
 }

-// programmatically open the datepicker
+// programmatically open the picker
 @action
-openDatePicker() {
+openPicker() {
   this.picker.show();
 }
 ```